 Mechanical MalfunctionAs the midnight breeze fluttered his overcoat, he carefully checked all of his equipment.
 He clicked his night vision goggles on and sprang into action, jumping from the rooftop.
-He counted the floors as he fell, carefully aimed the grapple gun and shot.
-The steam engines made so much noise no one could hear him.
-He swung on the cable, kicking his way into the glass window, rolling in the floor and onto his feet.
-Success.Mechanical Malfunction5 months ago in Flash Fiction & Vignettes More Like This
+He counted floors as he fell, carefully aiming his grapple gun and, in a moment that seemed to take forever, finally shot.
+The steam engines pounded louder than the sound of the grappling hook connecting itself.
+He swung on the cable, kicking his way through a glass window, rolling on the floor and onto his feet, nimble as a cat.
+Success.Mechanical Malfunction3 years ago in Flash Fiction & Vignettes More Like This

 The day she stopped tryingShe stood in front of a clock store.
 When she was a kid, the constant tic tac of clocks felt comforting.
-She enjoyed watching clocks, be they mahogany pillars, small round ones hanging from the wall or cuckoos.The day she stopped trying5 months ago in Flash Fiction & Vignettes More Like This
+She enjoyed watching clocks, be they mahogany pillars, small round ones hanging from the wall or cuckoos.The day she stopped trying3 years ago in Flash Fiction & Vignettes More Like This

 The grey sky vomited tiny drops of water, singing a sad song when they hit the black umbrella she had in one hand; the other hand rested inside her purse, squeezing something.
 She wore a dark brown overcoat, a pair of boots, denim pants and a shirt.
 Her perfectly applied make-up masked any imperfection that could have been born in the last two years.
 Her eyes, small from last night's crying, nervously scanned the deserted streets.